HermannJoel/Projects-Portfolio/README.md

 * 2nd method: I implemented a RandomForestRegressor with all features and compared the MSE and MAE with the previous models results.
 * Features Inflation, Deflation, Loan12m:Much Harder and College appear to be most usefull features at predicting inflation.
-* The Ridge regression will all attribute yielded MSE=22.99 and R^2= 15.74.
+* The Ridge regression with all attributes yielded MSE=22.99 and R^2= 15.74.

 ![](/Images/Results2.png)